Adult Psychiatric Morbidity Survey 2023/4

 The Adult Psychiatric Morbidity Survey (APMS) series provides data on the prevalence of both treated and untreated psychiatric disorder in the English adult population (aged 16 and over).
 This survey is the fifth in a series and was conducted by the National Centre for Social Research (NatCen), in collaboration with the University of Leicester and City St George's, University of London, for NHS England.

-This survey screened for a range of mental health conditions, including using the CIS-R for common mental health conditions, the ASRS to screen for attention deficit hyperactivity disorder (ADHD), and the PLC-C to screen for posttraumatic stress disorder (PTSD).
-See the relevant chapters for further detail on how each condition or health behaviour was examined.
+This survey screened for a range of mental health conditions, including common mental health conditions (using the CIS-R), attention deficit hyperactivity disorder (ADHD, ASRS), posttraumatic stress disorder (PTSD, PLC-C), signs of dependence on drugs and alcohol (AUDIT), gambling harms (PGSI), personality disorder (SAPAS, SCID-II Q) and bipolar disorder (MDQ).
+Clinical examinations assessed autism (ADOS), psychotic disorders (SCAN) and eating disorders (SCAN ED).
+See the report for further details on each condition or health behaviour and how it was examined.

 Increased prevalence across a range of indicators of poor mental health